What personal information do we collect from the people that visit our website?

 How do we protect visitor information?

-We do use an SSL certificate for added security even though we only provide articles and information.
-We never ask for personal or private information like names, email addresses, or credit card numbers.
+We do use SSL certificate for added extra layer of security even though our site only provides articles and information.
+We do not ask for personal or sensitive private information or credit card numbers.

 Do we use ‘cookies’?

 - Compile aggregate data about site traffic and site interactions